mistyk/inavradar-ESP32/README.md

 # LoRa based inter UAV communication

 INAV-Radar is an addition to the [INAV](https://github.com/iNavFlight/inav) flight control software, it relays information about UAVs in the area to the flight controller for display on the OSD.
 INAV-Radar does this by using [LoRa](https://en.wikipedia.org/wiki/LoRa) radio to broadcast position, altitude, speed and plane name.
-It also listens for other UAVs so INAV OSD  can display this information as a radar style map.
+It also listens for other UAVs so INAV OSD  can display this information as a HUD.

 ![OSD](https://github.com/mistyk/inavradar-ESP32/raw/master/docs/osd.jpg)